sachix1001/destiNations-front/README.md

 If you also want to run the server locally you need also to download the server [https://github.com/cinnamon-buns/destiNations-back](https://github.com/cinnamon-buns/destiNations-back)

 To render the Globe in the same dimensions you will also need Blender

-## Deployment

-The front-end is deployed on [Play Store](https://play.google.com/apps/testing/com.CinnamonBuns.destiNations)

 ## Built With